getrudech/CLANTIKITI/README.md

 2. Clone into your machine.
 3. Right click on the project folder and choose open with IntelliJ IDEA.
 4. Do gradle build to compile and gradle run for server purposes.
-5.Run the appication on an Emulator
+5.Run the appication on an Emulator.
 ## Licence
  MIT